 The administrators said they had spoken to more than 100 parties in the first few days of their appointment - including eight trade and private-equity firms tabling bids - but the level of cash on offer and other factors were not enough.

-"Unfortunately a buyer could only be found for 20 stores on a going-concern basis."'That was it'
+"Unfortunately a buyer could only be found for 20 stores on a going-concern basis."

 In Scotland, more than 350 jobs are being lost with the closure of 26 stores.
 Only four units will remain open.